rickwysocki/eng-213-knowledge-base/Knebel- The Weight of Literacy (2).md

+---
+Title: [The Weight of Literacy]
+Layout: page
+---

 ## The  Weight of Literacy
 **Literacy** is commonly known as the basic skills required to complete a task or comprehend a subject.
 However, there lies a much deeper meaning within these seemingly 'basic' skills.
 Much of the time we deem literacy as a *gateway* or *prerequisite* to success.
 This is phrased best by Wysocki and Eilola:
 > "When we speak then of 'literacy' as though it were a basic, neutral, contextless set of skills, the word keeps us hoping in the face of lives and arguments to the contrary that there could be an easy cure for economic and social and political pain, that only a lack of literacy keeps people poor or oppressed" (7).